epfl-ada/ada-2021-project-teamphilippe/README.md

 ## Timeline and Organisation
 Cyrille :
 - 27.11-04.12 :
-  - Extract the sentiment of each quote using [VADER Sentiment Intensity Analyzer from NLTK](https://www.nltk.org/api/nltk.sentiment.vader.html)
+  - Extract the sentiment of each quote using [VADER Sentiment Intensity Analyzer from NLTK](https://www.nltk.org/api/nltk.sentiment.vader.html).
   - Compare the main sentiments over the years.
 - 04.12-11.12 :
-  - Detect main sentiments in different groups of authors.
-  - Observe how these groups sentiments evolved over the years and try to interpret them.
 - 11.12-17.12 : Data story, writing the final notebook.

 Alessio:
 - 27.11-04.12 :
-  - Try different ways to cluster authors.
 - 04.12-11.12 :
-  - Detect main sentiments in different groups of authors.
-  - Statistically test whether changing the criterion for clustering change the main sentiments in groups
 - 11.12-17.12 : Data story, writing the final notebook.

 Florian :
 - 27.11-04.12 :
     - Extract names of quoted people using NLTK and Spacy.
-    - Count the number of quotes where the name of each person appears.
 - 04.12-11.12 :
-    - Analyse sentiments of quotes where names appears vs no names appears.
-    - Extract quotes where these persons also are quoters.
-    - Analyse sentiments of quotes where quoters are quoted and vice versa.
 - 11.12-17.12 : Data story, writing the final notebook.

 Robin :